zky0708/Meta-analysis-of-expression-and-methylation-signatures-in-neuropsychiatric-disorders-brain/README.md

 ## 2. Data files
 - ```findMultipleConsPSAttractors.R``` is the main function we need to call for running the algorithm.
 - ```dataList_exprs_PFC.rda``` is the discovery expression data cohort we used in the meta-analysis, and its form is a R "list" of which each item is a expression data matrix from an individual study.
+It can be downloaded from [Dropbox](https://www.dropbox.com/s/l96i75prxrrtgxk/dataList_exprs_PFC.rda?dl=0).
 - ```map_exprs.rda``` contains a vector mapping each probe of Affymetrix Human Genome U133 array to a gene symbol name (note that multiple probes might be mapped the same gene).
 - ```sample_seeds.csv``` contains probes which can be used as seeds to generate the three co-expression signatures in the paper,